brannerchinese/rc_study_plans/sections/laptop_options.md

 I'm not sure how happy I will be working full-time on a laptop again, but it's only for six weeks.

  1. **Acer Chromebook for Work (14") CP5-471-312N (Intel Core i3)** or CP5-471-581N (Intel Core i5)

+    2. **20170328: I ended up choosing this model.
+It is light and generally fun to use.** My only complaints are:

+       * the trackpad is a little hesitant about clicks
+       * the lightness of the machine itself makes it wobbly on my yoga-block standing-desk arrangement.

     2. Reviews